rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 main rendering pipeline has also been split into "modern" and "basic" pipelines.
 Unlike the basic pipeline which focusses on wide compatibility, the modern pipeline uses forward-clustered lighting and handles hundreds of shadow-casting lights.
-It is targetting compute shaders and will be adding bindless and GPU-driven rendering soon.
+It is targeting compute shaders and will be adding bindless and GPU-driven rendering soon.

 Since the last update, the modern pipeline adds GPU-accelierated light binning,